manjush/medical-logistics-api/README.md

 ## Future Enhancements

 With more time, the following would be added:
-- [ ] PostgreSQL persistence layer
+- [ ] Persistent data storage (relational or NoSQL)
-- [ ] Redis caching for performance
+- [ ] Distributed caching for performance
-- [ ] Authentication/Authorization with Spring Security
+- [ ] Security layer with JWT authentication
-- [ ] OpenAPI/Swagger documentation
+- [ ] API documentation with OpenAPI
-- [ ] Performance metrics dashboard
+- [ ] Real-time monitoring and alerting
-- [ ] Async processing with Spring WebFlux
+- [ ] Asynchronous message processing